whosmatt/clockclock24-replica-ng/README.md

 - [x] RGB status LED using onboard addressable LED

 ## DO NOT USE LOLIN ESP32-C3 MINI
 The software works fine, but some combination of trace lengths and pin capacitance causes the WiFi to be very unstable with the LOLIN ESP32-C3 MINI while it is plugged into the PCB.
-Using wires or stacking the another pair of pin headers seems to make it work fine, but with the normal assembly the WiFi is unusable. **The LOLIN ESP32-S3 MINI does not have this issue, so it is recommended to use that one instead.**
+Using wires or stacking the another pair of pin headers seems to make it work fine, but with the normal assembly the WiFi is unusable.
+If you need to use a C3, try using extra pin spacers to raise it higher off the pcb or just attach the esp with four wires (5V/VIN, GND, I2C as described in board_definitions.h).
+If your configuration is unstable, the esp will almost always fail to connect to the configured wifi, and the AP will either not show at all or be very unstable.
+**The LOLIN ESP32-S3 MINI does not have this issue at all, so it is recommended to use that one instead.**

 <div align="center">
 <img width="900"  src="/images/photo1.jpg">